tis-starlight/tis-starlight.github.io/_posts/2023-12-25-errors-bugs-debugging.md

 ## Errors

-Errors refer to mistakes or [bugs](https://en.wikipedia.org/wiki/Software_bug) in the code that prevent it from executing as intended.
+Errors refer to mistakes or [bugs](https://en.wikipedia.org/wiki/Software_bug){: target="_blank" rel="noopener noreferrer"} in the code that prevent it from executing as intended.
 Understanding and categorizing errors is crucial for developers to identify, diagnose, and fix issues in their programs.

 ## Types of errors